rafardzp/Comparing-OpenCV-s-Object-Tracking-Algorithms/README.md

 - **GOTURN**: GOTURN (Generic Object Tracking Using Regression Networks) employs deep convolutional neural networks to predict object locations.

+## **Dataset**

+The object tracking algorithms comparison is conducted using the XYZ dataset.
+This dataset consists of ... .
+You can download the dataset from [...]().

+Please refer to the dataset's documentation for more details on its usage and licensing terms.

 ## **Usage**

 TODO